 Distribution: Nepal, India, south-west China, Laos, Myanmar, Bhutan

 Description: The Red Panda is a reddish-brown colour with white ear rims, cheeks, muzzle and spots above the eyes.
 Its tail is about 18–50 cm long with alternating light and dark rings.
-Red Pandas have a false thumb on each hand which helps them to hold onto bamboo stems and leaves and have partially retractable claws which help them to climb.
-Their paws are completely covered with fur,even underneath.
+The Red Panda has a false thumb on each hand which helps it hold bamboo stems and leaves.
+Partially retractable claws help it climb.
+Its paws are completely covered with fur, even underneath.